reverentOne/SwitchHack/README.md

 *	~$250-350 USD
 *	I bought my switch from an online local marketplace for $230, 256GB SD card for $28 on Amazon, and RCM jig for $7 on Amazon.
-*	Using this guide it should take about 1-2 hours depending on your download speed
+*	Using this guide, it should take about 1-2 hours depending on your download speed

 ![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/rainbow.png)